amazon-archives/data-pipeline-samples/samples/HadoopTerasort/README.md

 <tr>
 <td>myJhistProcessingScriptLocation</td>
+<td>no</td>
-<td>(Optional) The location of the shell script that will be used to process the job history files produced by the Hadoop activities.
+<td>The location of the shell script that will be used to process the job history files produced by the Hadoop activities.
 Default: "s3://datapipeline-samples/HadoopTerasort/process-jhist.sh"
 </tr>

 </table>